 There are many financial management systems available, but not all of them will be suitable for your organisation.
 When choosing a system, it is important to consider your specific needs and requirements.

-The seven areas covered in this article should help you to identify the features that are most important to you.
+The nine areas covered in this article should help you to identify the features that are most important to you.
 By considering these factors, you can make sure that you choose a system that will help you to run your organisation more effectively and efficiently.

 Need help finding the right system for your organisation?
 Download our free guide, The 20-Point Guide to Selecting and Implementing An Accounting System for Your Not-for-Profit Organisation.